NIVANorge/Mobius/README.md

 ![Alt text](Documentation/img/optimizer_MAP.png?raw=true "Example of a plot made using the framework and the python wrapper.")

 Mobius is a reimplementation and extension of the functionality that was provided by https://github.com/biogeochemistry/INCA , but with a higher emphasis on run-time performance.
-Since then we have also started to add a few new models, ODE solvers and calibration systems.
+Since then we have also started to add new models, ODE solvers and calibration systems.

+## Available models

+The following models are already implemented using the Mobius framework (see the model-specific folders [here](https://github.com/NIVANorge/Mobius/tree/master/Applications) for details):

+ * "Simply" models (SimplyP, SimplyHydrol, SimplyC)
+ * "INCA" models (INCA-N, INCA-C, INCA-Sed, INCA-Microplastics, PERSiST)
+ * HBV

-Existing models currently implemented using the Mobius framework can be found [here](https://github.com/NIVANorge/Mobius/tree/master/Applications).
-The implementations of PERSiST, INCA-N and INCA-N-Classic are translated from biogeochemistry/INCA/
+Simply models have been ported from [here](https://github.com/LeahJB/SimplyP); the implementations of PERSiST, INCA-N and INCA-N-Classic were translated from https://github.com/biogeochemistry/INCA

+## Documentation

-Documentation can be found in the Documentation folder.
-This is still under development, and will be added gradually.
-For a start, see the quick start guide below and the tutorials.
+Documentation can be found in the [Documentation](https://github.com/NIVANorge/Mobius/tree/master/Documentation) folder.
+This is still under development, and will be added to gradually.
+See also the quick start guide below and the tutorials.

 Developed by by Magnus Dahler Norling for [NIVA](https://www.niva.no/) (Norwegian institute for water research)

 ## Quick start guide
 *This is a guide on how to get the tutorials running and to start building your own models.*

 First, download the entire Mobius repository.
-It is recommended that you keep yout copy up to date, so it is probably a good idea to clone it using git and keep it updated that way.
+It is recommended that you keep your copy up to date, so it is probably a good idea to clone it using git and keep it updated that way.
 There are several tutorials online on how to do that.

 Mobius is written in C++, and so to produce a program that the computer can run you need a compiler to produce the executable.
 We aim to allow you to use any compiler, but for now it has mostly been tested with the g++ compiler.